 In May 2016, the Parent entered into a Research, License and Option Agreement (as amended in November 2017, the "Pfizer Collaboration Agreement") with Pfizer Inc. ("Pfizer").
-Pursuant to the terms of the Pfizer Collaboration Agreement, the Parent and Pfizer agreed to collaborate on the discovery, development and commercialization of stereopure oligonucleotide therapeutics for up to five programs (the "Pfizer Programs"), each directed at a genetically-defined hepatic target selected by Pfizer (the "Pfizer Collaboration").
+The research term for the Pfizer Collaboration Agreement commenced in May 2016 and ended by its original terms in May 2020.
+Pursuant to the terms of the Pfizer Collaboration Agreement, the Parent and Pfizer agreed to collaborate on the discovery, development and commercialization of stereopure oligonucleotide therapeutics for up to five programs, each directed at a genetically-defined hepatic target selected by Pfizer (the "Pfizer Collaboration").
 The Parent received \$10.0 million as an upfront license fee under the Pfizer Collaboration Agreement.
-Subject to option exercises by Pfizer, the Parent was entitled to earn potential research, development and commercial milestone payments, plus royalties, tiered up to low double-digits, on sales of any products that may result from the Pfizer Collaboration.
-None of the payments under the Pfizer Collaboration Agreement are refundable.
+Subject to option exercises by Pfizer, the Parent was entitled to earn potential research, development and commercial milestone payments.